 Ministry of Housing, then opened a private practice in 1991.
 Collection

 consists of residential, commercial and competition projects.
 International

 Archive of Women in Architecture.
-Finding aid available in EAD on the Virginia Heritage Project database.
+Finding aid available online.
 Ms2005-010.

 [NASHVILLE, TENNESSEE, CIVIL WAR LETTER, n.d.]
 0.1 cu. ft.
 Letter